itadinanta/rust-oids/README.md

 ## Prerequisites/platforms

-I've built on Ubuntu GNU/Linux and Windows 10.
+I've built on Ubuntu GNU/Linux, Devuan Ceres GNU/Linux and Windows 10.
 I've got reports of successful builds on Mac OS + Homebrew.
 Since adding MSAA a month or so ago, the OSX build panics at launch.

 ### Linux